Corporate - Income determinationLast reviewed - 23 February 2023

 A resident company can distribute stock dividends (bonus shares) proportionately to all of its shareholders.
 Stock dividends per se or convertible into cash are not taxable in the hands of the recipient.
 Dividends in kind (i.e. other than cash or shares) are treated as taxable benefits.

 Interest income paid by any person, other than by banks or non-bank deposit-taking institutions under the Banking Act, to individuals and non-residents is liable to withholding tax (WHT) at the rate of 15% (final tax).
+Interest payments by a GBL to a non-resident out of its foreign-source income is exempt from WHT.

 Royalty income received locally is subject to tax at the rate of 15%.

 Royalty income received from abroad is subject to tax at the rate of 15%.
 Any tax withheld from abroad will be allowed as a foreign tax credit.
-However, a company holding a GBC1 Licence receiving royalty income from abroad on which no foreign tax is suffered will be entitled to a deemed foreign tax credit of 80% of the Mauritian tax payable.

 Resident corporations are taxed on their worldwide income, but tax credit and treaty relief is generally available in order to avoid double taxation (see Foreign tax credits in the Tax credits and incentives section for more information).